Isotropy statistics of CMB hot and cold spots: Summary and conclusion

+We thank the anonymous referee for critical comments and suggestions that contributed to significant improvements in our manuscript.
 We acknowledge the use of the publicly available HEALPix \citep{2005ApJ...622..759G} software package (\url{http://healpix.sourceforge.io}).
 Our analyses are based on observations from Planck (\url{http://www.esa.int/Planck}), an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.
 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA), part of the High Energy Astrophysics Science Archive Center (HEASARC).
-HEASARC/LAMBDA is a service of the Astrophysics Science Division at the NASA Goddard Space Flight Center.\\
+HEASARC/LAMBDA is a service of the Astrophysics Science Division at the NASA Goddard Space Flight Center.